 Cabinet extends suspension of right of laid-off workers to seek redundancy

+Ministers believe hundreds of businesses could have failed if the measure was not put in place

-Tánaiste and Minister for Enterprise, Trade and Employment Leo Varadkar said he recognised the Government’s decision to further r suspend redundancy provisions would be “really disappointing” for some staff who wanted to take redundancy before the end of the year.
+Leo Varadkar: he said he recognised the Government’s decision to further suspend redundancy provisions would be “really disappointing” for some staff who wanted to take redundancy before the end of the year.
 Photograph: Julien Behal

 The Government is to extend until next March a current suspension of the rights of workers who have been laid off temporarily to seek redundancy from their employer.

-Ministers believed that without such a measure, a large number of redundancy claims would have “crystalised” under provisions of existing legislation, potentially causing hundreds of business to fail.
+Ministers believed that without such a measure a large number of redundancy claims would have “crystalised” under provisions of existing legislation, potentially causing hundreds of businesses to fail.

 The Cabinet also agreed on Tuesday that the Covid-19 Credit Guarantee Scheme (CGS) will now stay open for new applications until June 30th, 2021.